-Due to intense rainfall events, quick drainage of stormwater runoff, urbanization, a rapidly growing population, and climate change, many regions are becoming more prone to flood disasters.
+Due to intense rainfall events, quick drainage of stormwater runoff, urbanization, a rapidly growing population, and sea level rise caused by climate change, many regions are becoming more prone to flood disasters.
 Research demonstrates Latinos and other communities of color experience greater social vulnerability during floods.
 Yet most flood and emergency management plans take a colorblind approach that does not factor in how communities of color experience disasters differently, often leaving Latinos behind.

-- The legacies of segregation and racism, gentrification, class inequalities, citizenship status, and language barriers that Latino communities continue to experience create greater risk and vulnerability to flood events.46 - Even without the amplifying effects of climate change, heavy rain and flooding present myriad dangers to human health, including injury, drowning, exposure to toxic materials, and lung and skin infections.
+• The legacies of segregation and racism, gentrification, class inequalities, citizenship status, and language barriers that Latino communities continue to experience create greater risk and vulnerability to flood events.106 In Miami, for example, Black and Hispanic populations are more likely to live in areas exposed to inland flood risks.107

+- Even without the amplifying effects of climate change, heavy rain and flooding present myriad dangers to human health, including injury, drowning, exposure to toxic materials, and lung and skin infections.
 After the 2006 flooding disaster in El Paso County, Texas, that damaged or destroyed 1,500 homes, scientists found that physical problems such as coughing, headaches, and eye irritation were 149% more likely among Latinos than among non-Latinos. - Many Latino communities are located in high-risk floodplains, and sea level rise is boosting the risk of coastal flooding. - The nature-deprived areas where many Latino communities live are covered with impervious surfaces that do not let water get absorbed into the soil.
 Thus the water is stagnant and begins to accumulate, creating more extreme flooding events.

-- Because property values are an important factor in building adaptation measures like flood walls, lowincome neighborhoods are less likely to be physically protected from stormwater and residents may be forced to evacuate more often.47 - Latino immigrants exhibit lower levels of self-protection and hazard knowledge, and higher perceptions of risk, which reflects their heightened vulnerability.48
+- Because property values are an important factor in building adaptation measures like flood walls, lowincome neighborhoods are less likely to be physically protected from stormwater and residents may be forced to evacuate more often.108 - Latino immigrants exhibit lower levels of self-protection and hazard knowledge, and higher perceptions of risk, which reflects their heightened vulnerability.109